 Still doesn't explain how the guy misheard Puma Man as Sandwhich Man...

 Designated Hero: Tony whines, gripes, runs away, plays dead, and generally leaves anything difficult, like asskicking, to his "sidekick/mentor" figure, Vadinho.
 Maybe once in the film he manages to do anything remotely heroic by himself, when he rescues Vadinho after he's been captured by Kobras's mooks and is used as bait to lure Tony into a trap.
+And even then he mostly just frees Vadinho so Vadinho can do most of the fighting while he leaps about in the background like he's performing rejected Adam West Batman fight scene choreography.

 Ear Worm: My, but that "Puma Man" theme is catchy.
 Seriously.
 It will get stuck in your head and never EVER leave (MST3K quips or not).

 Ho Yay: Tony and Vadinho make a more believable couple than Tony and Jane.
+Not that this says very much.

 Language Barrier: Affected the making of the film because, according to the actor who played Tony, the director did not speak a lot of English and he himself had to perform numerous rewrites of the script to make the English dialog sound normal.
+Definitely explains some of the stranger lines in the movie.

 Narm: "I get this way when I sense danger."
 To the actor's credit, he managed to say it with a straight face in a ridiculous setting.
 Kobras isn't much better: